Efficient Dense Frontier Detection for 2D Graph SLAM Based on Occupancy Grid Submaps: Conclusion and future work

 \section{Conclusion and future work}

-We have described, implemented and tested an efficient frontier detection algorithm that is specialized for 2D graph SLAM based on occupancy grid submaps.
-Our algorithm is efficiently constrained to the area of active submaps, yet robust to loop closure by recomputing the global frontier after pose graph optimization.
-Importantly, the time complexity of recomputing the global frontier is a function of the frontier perimeter, and not of map area.
+We have described, implemented and tested an efficient frontier detection algorithm that is specialized for 2D multi-robot graph SLAM based on occupancy grid submaps.
+Our algorithm is efficiently constrained to the area of active submaps, yet robust to loop closure by efficiently recomputing the global frontier after pose graph optimization is performed without the time complexity being a function of map area.

-\emph{Future work:} Some cited state of the art (e.g. \cite{keidar2014}) performs grouping of continuous frontier points into segments, which is useful for selecting navigation objectives of exploration tasks.
-Another kind of post-processing of the detected frontier which might be of interest is reachability analysis: detecting frontier points unreachable by the robot which do not make sense as navigation objectives, such as frontier points behind glass, closed doors or behind walls (e.g. from false laser readings, or slight misadjustment of walls in different submaps).
+\emph{Future work:} Using the proposed frontier detection algorithm in an actual closed exploration-system loop (\autoref{fig:high_level_block_diagram}) is a work in progress.
+Also, some cited state of the art (e.g. \cite{keidar2014}) performs grouping of continuous frontier points into segments, which is useful for selecting navigation objectives of exploration tasks.
+Another kind of post-processing of the detected frontier which might be of interest is reachability analysis, ie. detecting frontier points such as points behind glass, closed doors or behind walls (e.g. from false laser readings).
 Nonetheless, a performant algorithm for frontier detection is the basis for any such further improvements.